itwizz26/Brave/README.md

 ### Developer

-Application crafted and perfected by [itwizz26](https://github.com/itwizz26).
+Theme and plugin crafted and perfected by [itwizz26](https://github.com/itwizz26).